Lim-Calculus/Project-CS50AI/Week 0 : Search/Project 0a : Degree/README.md

 ## Project 0a : Degree <br/>
 The first project makes use of the breadth-first search technique to determine the "degrees of separation" between two actors, commonly known as the "Six Degrees of Kevin Bacon." <br/>
-To execute it type the following in a bash terminal
+To execute the python script, type the following command in a bash terminal

 ```bash
 python3 degrees.py large